Columbus Central University Chartered, Registered, Licensed by the Government of Belize – Ministry of Education.

 RECOGNIZED IN INDIA (MCI)

 The Medical Council of India (MCI) is a statutory body with the responsibility of establishing and maintaining high standards of medical education and recognition of medical qualifications in India.
 It registers doctors to practice in India, in order to protect and promote the health and safety of the public by ensuring proper standards in the practice of medicine.
-The Columbus Central University of mbbs in central america listing is internationally recognized by the Medical Council of India (MCI) for certification and eligibility for medical licensure.
+The Washington University of Health and Science listing is internationally recognized by the Medical Council of India (MCI) for certification and eligibility for medical licensure.